Ableton/link/README.md

 ## Time and Clocks

-Link works by calculating a relationship between the system clocks of devices in a session.
+The link works by calculating a relationship between the system clocks of devices in a session.
 Since the mechanism for obtaining a system time value and the unit of these values differ across platforms, Link defines a `Clock` abstraction with platform-specific implementations.
 Please see: